-Anthony flees the city with his two boys and buys Patsy Reid’s historic mansion in Washington state.
-He moves into the mansion, longing for a new life, when Mary Reid suddenly presents herself to him as a spirit.
-The writer initially finds her amusing until he wakes from a dream state and sees her transformed into a horned, serpentine-tailed creature at the foot of his bed.
-Then, as she begins wreaking havoc inside the mansion, he falls under her spell, resumes drinking, and turns against his sons.
+Longing for a new life, Anthony flees the city with his two boys and buys a historic mansion in Washington state.
+After moving in, Mary Reid suddenly appears to him as a spirit.
+The writer initially finds her amusing until he wakes from a dream and sees her transformed into a horned, serpentine-tailed demon at the foot of his bed.
+As she begins wreaking havoc inside the mansion, he falls under her spell, resumes drinking, and turns against his sons.

-Remorseful for having an affair, Sofia, the boy’s mother, travels to the small town, hoping to save her sons from their father’s dysfunctional household.
+Remorseful of having an affair, Sofia, the boy’s mother, travels to the small town hoping to save her sons from their father’s dysfunctional household.
 But, once there, she runs face-first into the horrific, unexpected nightmare.

 The Mary Reid Awards

 - Award Winner – (Silver) – Best Horror Screenplay, Los Angeles Motion Picture Festival, March 2021

 - Award Winner – Best Feature Horror Screenplay, Best Script Award, March 2021